injoo626/IntroToIM/FinalProject/Journal.md

 ## Reflection
-I borrowed another potentiometer from one of my friends and added a vertical control.
+I borrowed another potentiometer from one of my friends to add a vertical control.
+Arduino sends three different information to Processing: vertial position, horizontal position, and the pen color.
+I combined three numbers in Arduino and sent a single string to Processing.
+In Processing, I splitted a string and retrieved needed information.

+I have this error "serialEvent() disabling COM3, null" randomly popping up.
+Here are things I have tried.
+1) Detaching circuit from Arduino: error still pops up
+2) Tried with different Arduino cable: error still pops up

+The program works again when I unplug the Arduino and plug it in again or when I restart the program.

 ## Upcoming Agenda
 - Try to fix the error